sekalylab/cellranger-atac/README.md

 Files will first be **1.transferred** to the EFS automatically to a temporary directory, **including the specified reference**, followed by **2.alignment/counting**.

 Unless cancelled by the *--aggregate* flag, an **3. aggregate** step will be performed to combine all samples into a single dataset, including a Loupe Browser file.
+This also includes a secondary analysis (dimension reduction,clustering, differential peak enrichment) on either ALL cells if n < 100000, or a random subsample of 100k cells.

 Finally, a **4.
 Clean up** step will be performed to organize the data into a more useful structure, upload it to a targetted S3 bucket and remove temporary files from the EFS.